 - Penology: the study of prisons and prison systems

-Put simply, criminology is an academic discipline.
-The Bureau of Labor Statistics (BLS) lumps together the “criminologist” profession with that of a sociologist—or, someone paid to do academic research on human social behavior.
+Generally speaking, criminology is an academic discipline.
+The Bureau of Labor Statistics (BLS) lumps together the “criminologist” profession with that of a sociologist—or, someone who does academic research on human social behavior.

-Put simply, the phrase “criminal justice” refers to America's overarching system of cops, courts and jails.
-It includes all of the institutions of government aimed at upholding social control, deterring and mitigating crime and sanctioning those who violate laws.
+Criminal justice refers to America's overarching system of law enforcement, courts and jails.
+It includes all of the institutions of government aimed at upholding social order, deterring and mitigating crime and sanctioning those who violate the law.

-“Criminalistics” refers to a specialized section within the larger field of forensic science.
-A criminalist is a person responsible for the “recognition, documentation, collection, preservation, and interpretation” of physical evidence from a crime scene.
-Criminalists are also required to testify in court about their scientific findings.
+Criminalistics refers to a specialized section within the larger field of forensic science.
+A criminalist is a person responsible for the “recognition, documentation, collection, preservation and interpretation” of physical evidence from a crime scene.
+Criminalists are also often required to testify in court about their scientific findings.

-The BLS classifies a criminalist as a “forensic science technician” but they are also referred to in the field as crime scene investigators, crime scene technicians or crime lab techs.
+The BLS classifies a criminalist as a “forensic science technician” but they can also be referred to as crime scene investigators, crime scene technicians or crime lab techs.

 The most common specializations within the field of criminalistics include:

-- Trace evidence: A microanalysis of fibers, hair, soil, food, plastic bags and anything else that can provide information about the context of the crime.
+- Trace evidence: s microanalysis of fibers, hair, soil, food, plastic bags and anything else that can provide information about the context of the crime.

-Those hoping to get into the field of criminalistics need a bachelor’s degree in a natural science including chemistry, biology or forensic science, according to the California Association of Criminalists.
-The BLS also adds that becoming a criminalist requires “extensive amounts” of on-the-job training and, if you’re planning to work for a police crime laboratory, being a sworn police officer.
+Those hoping to break into the field of criminalistics will need a Bachelor’s degree in a natural science area: Including chemistry, biology or forensic science, according to the California Association of Criminalists.
+The BLS also adds that becoming a criminalist requires extensive on-the-job training and, if you’re planning to work for a police crime laboratory, being a sworn police officer.

-They might sound similar and confuse you in a Google search, but our comparison of criminology versus criminal justice versus criminalistics shows that they’re actually completely different disciplines.
+They might sound similar and confuse you in a Google search, but our comparison of criminology, criminal justice and criminalistics shows that there are some key distinctions to be aware of.

-One is an research-based academic discipline (criminology) while the other is a profession rooted in natural sciences (criminalistics) ... and they both fall somewhere on the spectrum of careers within the larger criminal justice system.
+One is a research-based academic discipline (criminology) while another is a profession rooted in natural sciences (criminalistics) and they both fall somewhere on the spectrum of careers within the larger criminal justice system.